JuliaGaussianProcesses/AbstractGPs.jl/docs/src/api.md

 ## Testing Utilities

-AbstractGPs provides some a number of consistency tests in the `AbstractGPs.TestUtils` module.
+AbstractGPs provides several consistency tests in the `AbstractGPs.TestUtils` module.
-These tests will ensure that, for example, the size and type of everything produced by an implementation of the API is of the correct, and consistent with the other methods.
+These tests will ensure that, for example, the size and type of everything produced by an implementation of the API is correct, and consistent with the other methods.
-It will not ensure correctness in any absolute sense though (i.e. that `logpdf` indeed computes what you wanted it to compute).
+It will not ensure correctness in any absolute sense though (e.g. that `logpdf` indeed computes what you wanted it to compute).
 Consequently, these tests should be seen as a set of necessary conditions for your code to be correct.